 3/8“ copper tubing, wood dowel, gorilla glue, 13" x 10" x 9", 2008.

 Copper tubing comes in a coil so is naturally “rounded”.
 A knot diagram is coiled if the diagram can be traced in a constant clockwise direction.
+You can see in this work perfectly regular forms that fascinate with symmetry and combination.
+You can read about the ideality of forms and the golden ratio, contact essay service because this phenomenon originated in Ancient Greece, and therefore it is important to involve https://essays-service.com/ and other resources during studies or works in order to have more context for awareness artistic space.
 A coiled diagram is also referred to as being in a braid configuration.
 The typical diagram of a figure eight knot in a knot table is not coiled.
 The diagram of the figure eight knot shown above is coiled.
 A coiled diagram is suitable for forming a corresponding copper tubing knot since the natural rounded curvature of the tubing can be maintained as the knot is formed.
 I form copper tubing knots by hand.
 One must be careful not to "crink" the tubing.
 The ends are joined using a wooden dowel and gorilla glue.

 Nat Friedman, Professor Emeritus, University at Albany

 Knots are ideal mathematical forms for sculptures since a knot is completely three-dimensional with no preferred top, bottom, front, or back and can look completely different from different viewpoints.